 The USGS Energy Resources Program (ERP) conducts both basic and applied geoscience research focused on geologic energy resources (both domestic and international), including oil, natural gas, coal, coalbed methane, gas hydrates, geothermal, oil shale, and bitumen and heavy oil.
-In the President's FY2011 budget request, he also included funding for ERP to participate in the New Energy Frontier (wind) initiative.
-ERP also conducts research on the environmental, economic, and human health impacts of the production and use of these resources.
-This research provides both the public and private sectors with vital information.

 An urgent problem addressed through the ERP is the preservation of geological and geophysical data.
 The Energy Policy Act of 2005 (EPACT 2005, P.L.
-109-58) includes Sect.
-351 Preservation of Geological and Geophysical Data.
-This program is designed to preserve geological, geophysical data, and engineering data, maps, well logs, and samples.
+109-58) includes Section 351, Preservation of Geological and Geophysical Data.
+This program is helping to preserve geological, geophysical data, and engineering data, maps, well logs, and samples.
 It includes development of a national catalog of this archival material, and providing technical and financial assistance related to the samples and materials.
 As the Act stipulated, the USGS created the National Geological and Geophysical Data Preservation Program (NGGDPP).
 Since the beginning of this program, however, it has received insufficient funding to accomplish all of the objectives set out in the authorizing language.